Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - Hurts threw multiple touchdown passes two times over those three contests against the Cowboys.
 He threw multiple TD passes against them once.

-- The 259.9 yards per game the Cowboys are allowing through the air makes them the NFL's 24th-ranked pass defense.
+- The Cowboys are conceding 259.9 passing yards per game this season, the NFL's 24th-ranked pass defense.

-- The Cowboys have conceded 22 passing TDs this year (1.4 per game), ranking them seventh among NFL defenses.
+- The Cowboys have allowed 22 touchdowns through the air (1.4 per game).
+They are seventh in the league in that category.

 Recent Performances

-- Hurts put together a 214-yard performance against the Football Team last week, completing 65.4% of his passes.
+- In last week's outing against the Football Team, Hurts racked up 214 yards while completing 65.4% of his passes.

-- He added seven carries for 44 yards, averaging 6.3 yards per carry.
+- He also added 44 yards on seven carries, averaging 6.3 yards per attempt without a touchdown.

-- Over his last three games, Hurts has recorded 709 passing yards (236.3 per game) while connecting on 54 of 81 passes (66.7% completion percentage), with three touchdowns and one interception.
+- Hurts has racked up 709 passing yards (236.3 per game) and has a 66.7% completion percentage (54-for-81) over his last three appearances, tossing three touchdowns and one interception.

-- He has added 89 rushing yards on 17 carries with two touchdowns, averaging 29.7 yards per game.
+- He's also chipped in on the ground, with 89 rushing yards (29.7 ypg) on 17 carries with two rushing touchdowns.

 Hurts' Philadelphia Teammates